SinTan1729/chhoto-url/README.md

 the `slug_length` variable.
 It defaults to 8, and a minimum of 4 is supported.

 You can provide hashed password and API key for extra security.
-Note that it will add some latency to your requests and use more resources in general.
+Note that it will add some latency to some of your requests and use more resources in general.
 The only supported algorithm for now is Argon2.
 Recommended command for hashing:
 ```bash
 echo -n <password> | argon2 <salt> -id -t 3 -m 16 -l 32 -e